-What is Thought Leadership and Why Do you Need It?
+What Is Thought Leadership and Why Do you Need It?

-I’ve been discussing the need for Content Strategy in B2B Marketing for some time now.
-But here I will share some of the insights from the discussion as well as 5 steps to create thought leadership that drives real results…
+Thought leadership is also an important component to an effective content marketing strategy.
+So here I will share some of the insights from the discussion as well as 5 steps to create thought leadership that drives real results…

 What is Thought Leadership?